thegeorgeous/flask-cqlalchemy/docs/index.rst

 * CASSANDRA_RETRY_CONNECT - True if we should retry to connect even if there was a connection failure initially
 * CASSANDRA_SETUP_KWARGS - Pass-through keyword arguments for Cluster()

+API
+---
+CQLAlchemy provides some helper methods for Cassandra database management

+**create_all()** - Creates the default keyspace if it does not exist and creates tables inside the keyspace corresponding to the models declared in the application

+**sync_db()** - Syncs all the tables corresponding to the models declared in the application

+**set_keyspace()** - Sets the keyspace for a session.
+Keyspaces once set will remain the default keyspace for the duration of the session.
+If the change is temporary, it must be reverted back to the default keyspace explicitly.